Cochin International Airport: Ground transportation

 CIAL is located between National Highway 544 (NH 544), one of the main highways of South India, and the Main Central Road (MC Road), one of the main state highways of Kerala.
 An expressway is planned from erstwhile NH 49 (now part NH85) to the MC Road to facilitate faster transport.

-Though the main railway line is only about 500 meters from the airport, the nearest station is Angamaly about 5 km away.
+Though the main railway line is only about 500 metres from the airport, the nearest station is Angamaly about 5 km away.
 A railway station with two platforms each capable of accommodating trains with up to 24 coaches, has been proposed to be built near the Airport at a cost of about ₹19 Crores.
 From the proposed station, travellers can reach the airport by taking a 1.5-kilometre road that passes beneath the Railway Over Bridge.
 Cochin International Airport Limited is also willing to operate electric buses connecting the new railway station and the airport.
 The proposed name for the station is `Cochin Airport'.
-The Indian Railways gave an intern approval for the project in October 2025.
+The Indian Railways gave an internal approval for the project in October 2025.
+Construction is scheduled to begin in December 2025 following a site inspection on 18 November 2025.Plans include building a station, a foot overbridge, an air-conditioned waiting hall, a ticket counter and two lifts.
+The project will be built under PM Gati Shakthi and plans include a 600-metre-long platform for Vande Bharat services.

 Kochi Metro Rail Limited (KMRL) is planning to extend the Kochi Metro network to the airport.
 KMRL currently services feeder buses connecting the airport to the metro network at Aluva Metro station.